 If you’re interested in similar topics, please reply to our posts and/or follow us on Twitter @legalmiscellany.
 We look forward to hearing from you!

 Who are we?

 Sara M. Butler is the King George III Professor in British History at The Ohio State University.
 She specializes in late medieval English history (13th to early 16th centuries), with books and articles on spousal abuse; divorce; infanticide; abortion by assault; death investigation; and more.
 To read more about Sara, see: sbutlersite.wordpress.com

 Krista Kesselring is a professor of British History at Dalhousie University (Halifax, NS).
 She works mainly in early modern history (c.
 1500-1700), but occasionally traipses into the years beyond, with books and articles on such topics as royal pardons and mercy; riot and rebellion; coverture; criminal forfeiture; and homicide.

-Katherine D. (Cassie) Watson is a Senior Lecturer at Oxford Brookes University.
+Katherine D. (Cassie) Watson is a Reader in History at Oxford Brookes University.
 She specializes in forensic medicine and crime in Britain between 1700 and the early twentieth century.
 Her publications have studied topics including poisoning, vitriol attacks, assault, child murder, and the role of scientific expertise in criminal investigations and trials.